menu

 Greenwich is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-As is often the case in a small town, Greenwich doesn't have a public transportation system that people use for their commute.
+Greenwich is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics